If you’re on the electoral register, you can apply to vote by post instead of voting at the polling station.

 You must return your application to us by 5pm, 11 working days before the date of an election.

-If you’re unable to sign, or can’t provide a consistent signature, you may be eligible to apply for a postal vote waiver.
+If you’re not able to sign, or can’t provide a consistent signature, you may be eligible to apply for a postal vote waiver.
 This means that you don’t have to provide your signature, just your date of birth.
-If you would like to apply for a waiver, please phone the Elections Helpline on (01226) 773070.
+If you'd like to apply for a waiver, please contact the Elections Office at electoralservices@barnsley.gov.uk or phone us on 01226 773070.

 When we receive your application for a postal vote

-If you don’t receive your ballot papers or they’re spoiled on arrival, you can apply for replacements, but you must do so by 5pm on election day.
-We’ll need to see photographic identification to reissue a postal vote.
+If you don’t receive your ballot papers or they’re spoiled on arrival, you can apply for replacements.
+You must do this by 5pm on election day.
+We’ll need to see photo ID to reissue a postal vote.

 If your ballot papers are spoiled, please send the pack back to us.